-Patrick Hanis has served as a Water District No. 111 Commissioner since February 2004.
-He has lived in the District since his family moved to the area in 1983.
+Patrick Hanis has served as a Commissioner of the District since February 2004, and has lived in the District since 1983.

-Patrick's association with Water District #111 began after he graduated from Kentwood High School in 1991.
-While attending the University of Washington, Patrick worked for the District reading water meters, flushing water mains, painting fire hydrants, maintaining wells, and performing other various duties.
-He attended Utah Valley State College emphasizing in business management, obtained a BA in Speech Communication from the University of Washington in 1998, and then graduated from Gonzaga University School of Law in 2001.
-He has been married to Sarah for 13 years, and they have five children: Nathan (9); Aileena (6); Jarrett (4); Ella (2) and newborn, Chase.
+Patrick's association with the District began after he graduated from Kentwood High School in 1991.
+While attending college, Patrick worked for the District reading water meters, flushing water mains, painting fire hydrants, and maintaining wells, among other duties.
+He graduated from the University of Washington in 1998 and then from Gonzaga University of Law in 2001.
+He has been married to Sarah since 1995, and they have five children.

 Patrick is a partner with the Kent law firm of Hanis Irvine Prothero, PLLC.
 His practice concentrates on estate planning, probate/trusts, and real estate matters.
 Patrick enjoys being involved in the community.
 He left college for two years to serve as a missionary for his church, learning the Portuguese language, and served as a law clerk for the Washington State Attorney General's Office while attending law school.

 He has been involved with Boy Scouts (earned Eagle Scout in 1990), Kiwanis, Gonzaga Law School Board of Advisors, Covington Chamber of Commerce, South King County Bar Association and the Washington State Association of Water and Sewer Districts.